How do I search for a counsellor?

 - Would I recommend them to a friend?

 Lots of counsellors and psychotherapists offer online and telephone counselling if you'd rather not see them face to face.
 To search for a counsellor or psychotherapist offering this service, use our online search.

 Do counsellors offer any seminars, workshops or events?

 Many counsellors and psychotherapists offer seminars, workshops and events and would encourage you to go along.
 Visit our local events page to find out details of any near you.

-Many counsellors and psychotherapists listed on our site provide information and advice articles, which you may find useful.
-You may also be interested in the history of counselling and psychotherapy, personal stories of counselling and psychotherapy, useful charities and our news section.
+Many counsellors and psychotherapists listed on our site provide informative articles, which you may find useful.
+You may also be interested in the history of counselling and psychotherapy, personal experiences of counselling and psychotherapy and our useful charities section.

 If you're worried about someone else's mental health then you're probably wondering what you can do to help.
 It can be very difficult to talk about mental health and suggest counselling, so we've created a page with tips on how to handle this sensitive subject.
 Visit worried about someone else? now to find out more.

 If anyone is thinking about having counselling, I would highly recommend it.
 I haven't looked back since going privately.
 My counsellor has saved my life!